 - It has been ranked #22 out of 140 countries for its quality of health care by the World Health Organization.
 Lasik surgery was invented here in 1963 as was the pacemaker in 1958.

 Who Visits Colombia?

 The cities of Bogota, Cartagena and Medellin are the most visited sites.
-But foreign tourist hear the calling, many returning again and again.
-Colombia is a complex, fascinating country that merits further investigation.
+But foreign tourist hear the call, returning again and again.
+Colombia is a complex, fascinating country meriting further investigation.

 Outside of the passenger ships in Cartagena’s harbor discharging a flood of tourists into into the towns’ historic center every morning, it seems the world has yet to discover the more remote areas of Colombia.
 Corporate tourism barely exists here and tour buses are a rarity.
 Colombia has remained relatively unchanged for the last 40 years.

 How Big is It?

-With a land mass area larger than France, Colombia is the fourth largest nation in Latin America (440,800 square miles) and the third most populous in South America (the 28th largest population in the world).
+With a land mass area larger than France and Spain combined, Colombia is the fourth largest nation in Latin America (440,800 square miles), the third most populous in South America..
 With an unequaled habitat, Colombia is the second most bio-diverse country in the world with more than 2,000 different bird species.

 Even though it is one of the larger countries of South America, travelers can easily visit more than 2-3 destinations in a week.
 And there are dozens of destinations for travelers with the luxury of time to spare.
-An inexpensive country, money for extended travel is usually not a major concern here as there are a variety of inexpensive alternatives: cheap eats abound as do buses and hostels.
+An inexpensive country, money for extended travel is usually not a major concern.
+Cheap eats abound as do inexpensive buses, hotels and hostels.
 Colombia, never boring, never gets old.